Introduction and goals¶

 This appendix summarizes the researches that led to the above choice.
 The following paragraphs analyzes various update solutions in the specific context of PELUX.

 This solution offers a variety of disk layouts possibilities.
 It can also download source from remote or local media which is a good point.
 However, the approach of Swupd is to favor speed over failure resilience which means that the system can end up in an inconsistent state and can not rollback.
 Also, this tool is only able to update the rootfs.
-Overall, this is not an acceptable solution for the automotive use case and it hasn’t been kept for PELUX.
+Overall, this is not an acceptable solution for the automotive use case and it has not been kept for PELUX.

 This self-contained tool offers a variety of functions useful in the context of critical embedded systems.
-It supports atomic updates (with A/B and recovery schemes) and rollback, digital signature, local and remote updates, potentially MCUs upgrade thanks to “file-resources” and it integrates well with Yocto.
-Unfortunately, it doesn’t support fleet management in itself and needs to be combined with something else.
+It supports atomic updates (with A/B and recovery schemes) and rollback, digital signature, local and remote updates, potentially MCUs upgrade thanks to "file-resources" and it integrates well with Yocto.
+Unfortunately, it does not support fleet management in itself and needs to be combined with something else.

 This is a containerized update tool that relies on two Docker containers: a resin supervisor and an application container both running on top of a stateless OS.
-This offers a very interesting approach to zero-downtime upgrading and A/B partitioning thanks to a “hand over” mechanism between two application containers.
+This offers a very interesting approach to zero-downtime upgrading and A/B partitioning thanks to a "hand over" mechanism between two application containers.
 Unfortunately, this tool relies on a commercial offer with very complex pricing when it comes to large fleet of devices.
 Moreover, this tool does not updates the host OS (bootloader, kernel, rootfs) and it requires applications designed to be ran in a container environment which is not the case in PELUX.
-Because of those two reasons, this solution hasn’t been retained for PELUX.
+Because of those two reasons, this solution has not been retained for PELUX.

 The Adaptive Autosar Update and Configuration Management functional cluster that is in charge of distributing updates across the vehicle could potentially be developed in the future and become a standard for the industry.
 However, as of today, it is purely speculative, it would require a high stage of integration into an actual vehicle and it would still require some sort of component in the PELUX Linux platform side to apply the updates.
 While this is useful to keep in mind for the future, this can not be retained for PELUX.